akshatbajaj09/akshat-bajaj-DSA/README.md

 ## Day73:

 - Revised Arrays: Revised the problem of Majority Element (The Boyer Moore's voting algorithm)

+## Day74:

+- Revised Trees: Revised the problem of Balanced Binary Tree.